 Investing a mattress protector is a great, cheap way to improve the comfort and longevity of any mattress.
 Not to mention it’s more hygienic and helps regulate your temperature during the night.

 In most student houses, the inside of the fridge is not a pretty sight.
 People forget what’s in there, there’s not enough space to fit everything, and it generally becomes home to some pretty funky bacteria.

 This makes a mini fridge not just a luxury but one of the top student bedroom essentials.
-Whether you use if for beer, breakfast, or ice cream, you will certainly and you can almost guarantee that people will love you for it.
+Whether you use if for beer, breakfast, or ice cream, you will certainly get use out of it, and you can almost guarantee that people will love you for it.

 7. Cushions, cushions, and more cushions